ludwig-cf/ludwig-cf.github.io/inputs/colloid.rst

 constraint of momentum conservation for the system as a whole is computed automatically by the code at each time step.

-Note: in a real system, a gravitation force on a colloid is related to buoyancy :math:`F \propto \Delta\rho g`, where the density difference is that between the colloid and the surrounding fluid, and :math:`g` is an acceleration.
+Note: in a real system, a gravitational force on a colloid is related to buoyancy :math:`F \propto \Delta\rho g`, where the density difference is that between the colloid and the surrounding fluid, and :math:`g` is an acceleration.